kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 The struct scsi_host_template::use_new_eh_code flag has been removed.

-In the 2.4 series the SCSI subsystem configuration descriptions were aggregated with the configuration descriptions from all other Linux subsystems in the Documentation/Configure.help file.
+In the 2.4 series the SCSI subsystem configuration descriptions were aggregated with the configuration descriptions from all other Linex subsystems in the Documentation/Configure.help file.
 In the 2.6 series, the SCSI subsystem now has its own (much smaller) drivers/scsi/Kconfig file that contains both configuration and help information.